boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Introduction

-This document lists a set of fixes to the IPFIX IANA registry {{IANA-IPFIX}}.
+This document lists a set of simple fixes to the IPFIX IANA registry {{IANA-IPFIX}}.
 These fixes are classified as follows:

 - Updates that require adding a pointer to an existing IANA registry ({{to-iana}}).
 - Updates that are meant to ensure a consistent structure when calling an existing IANA registry ({{consistent}}).
 - Updates that fix a shortcoming in the description of an IE ({{desc}}).

-The first two sets of modifications are considered as simple fixes.
+Fixes that require an update to {{!RFC7012}} may be moved to a separate document.

 # Conventions and Definitions